 Selling All or Part of Your Mortgage, Trust Deed or Land Contract for Cash

-We specialize in purchasing mortgages, trust deeds and land con¬tracts.
+We specialize in purchasing mortgages, trust deeds, and land con¬tracts.
 There are many ways of getting cash from your contract.
 Sell the whole mortgage now or, if you just need a smaller amount of money for some short-term goal, sell some payments now and collect monthly payments again in the future.
-Many of these plans give you 95% or even 100% of what is now due on the loan.
+Many of these plans give you 95% or even 100% of what is currently due on the loan.
 We charge no fees, no points, and no commissions!